Count of Tripoli

-The count of Tripoli was the ruler of the County of Tripoli, a crusader state from 1102 through 1289.
+The count of Tripoli was the ruler of the County of Tripoli, a crusader state from 1102 through to 1289.
 Of the four major crusader states in the Levant, Tripoli was created last.

 The history of the counts of Tripoli began with Raymond IV of Toulouse, who led the Siege of Tripoli.
 The first count was his son Bertrand, who pushed his claim over that of his cousin William II Jordan of Berga and Cerdenya.
 After the death of Raymond III shortly after the Battle of Hattin, the title of count of Tripoli was passed to the princes of Antioch until the fall of the city in 1289.

 Count Raymond IV of Toulouse, one of the leaders of the First Crusade, founded the county in 1102 during a lengthy war with the Banu Ammar emirs of Tripoli (theoretically vassals of the Fatimid caliphs in Cairo).
 The county gradually grew as the crusaders seized much of their territory and besieged Banu Ammar within Tripoli itself.
 Raymond died in 1105, leaving his infant son Alfonso-Jordan as his heir, with a cousin, William-Jordan of Cerdenya, as regent.
 William-Jordan continued the siege of Tripoli until 1109, when the elder son of Raymond, Bertrand arrived in the east, leaving Toulouse to Alfonso-Jordan and his mother, who returned to France.
 Bertrand and William-Jordan, with mediation from King Baldwin I of Jerusalem, came to an agreement whereby each would keep control of their own conquests.
 Bertrand captured Tripoli later that year.
 When William-Jordan died a few months later Bertrand became sole ruler.